 Water-Based Wood Stains and Paints: Benefits and Usage

 Raises grain.
-First coat makes the wood fuzzy.
-Sand it smooth, then continue.
-Extra step.
+Your first coat makes the wood fuzzy.
+Sand it smooth with 320, then continue.
+It’s an extra step that catches beginners off guard.

 Spray if you can.
-Best results.
-HVLP or airless.
-Thins with water if needed.
+HVLP or airless gives the best results by far.
+Thin with water if needed for your sprayer.

 David Chen